-The performance of the unit class RZ (T) / income-retaining unit certificates with payment of capital gains tax is representative of the performance of all other unit class RZ income classes (income-distributing unit certificates and incomeretaining unit certificates without payment of capital gains tax).
+The performance of the unit class RZ (VTA) / income-retaining unit certificates without payment of capital gains tax is representative of the performance of all other unit class RZ income classes (income-retaining unit certificates with payment of capital gains tax and income-distributing unit certificates).

-The following graphic shows the annual performance of the investment fund's unit class SZ (T), income-retaining unit certificates with payment of capital gains tax, in EUR up to the cut-off date 12/31/2024.
+The following graphic shows the annual performance of the investment fund's unit class I (VTA), incomeretaining unit certificates without payment of capital gains tax for the fund and for the benchmark (see below under "Benchmark" for details), in EUR up to the cut-off date 12/31/2024.